 Students who fail to return their registration forms will be scheduled by their counselors or the registrar with no option for change if they end up with courses that "were not asked for" or "they didn't want or need."

-Students not returning to HHS for the 2022-2023 school year should contact the registrar's office to sign release papers.
+Students not returning to HHS in 2023-2024 should contact the registrar's office to sign release papers.